All the Dying Light 2 safe codes we've found so far

 1. The First Biomarker safe code 9 7 3

 This is one of the first Dying Light 2 safes you're likely to find as part of an early side mission to recover a prototype biomarker wristband.
-The combination, 973, is an answer to these riddles:
+A lot of people are looking for the wrong name here, Kasumi, when the real name is Katsumi in the mission note.
+Whatever name, you're looking for, the combination, 973, is an answer to these riddles:

 - What becomes smaller when you turn it upside down.